KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/meta_term.md

 ## Usage

-_MetaTerm_ starts in insert mode which means that one can simply start typing a command and trigger it's execution by pressing _enter_.
+_MetaTerm_ starts in insert mode which means that one can simply start typing a command and trigger its execution by pressing _enter_.

 The list of running and killed terminal instances is navigable using _vim-like_ keybindings, i.e. using `j` and `k`.
 Additionally one can jump to the top using `g` and to the bottom using `G`.
 Navigation is also accessible in command mode via `:next`, `:prev` and `:jump <INDEX>`.